How to Find a Licensed Practical Nurse (LPN):

 Is it difficult to hire licensed practical nurses?

 It depends on the state.
-The Health Resources and Services Administration forecasts that Maryland, North Carolina, and Georgia are each expected to fall short by between 7,000 to 8,000 LPNs of their respective 2025 projected demands, whereas Ohio and California each are projected to have an excess of between 20,000 to 25,000 LPNs.
+The Health Resources and Services Administration forecasts a shortfall of between 7,000 to 8,000 LPNs in North Carolina, Maryland, and Georgia.
+Ohio and California are projected to have an excess of between 20,000 to 25,000 LPNs of their respective 2025 projected demands.